LOADING ...

 Between the and the convict, a friendship slowly grew

-And one learned from the other that a man can anew
+And one from the other that a man can live anew

-Then the warden the convict, "You must leave the devil's plan
+the warden called the convict, "You must leave the devil's plan

 The time has for you to be a man"